FinanceNik/PersonalWebsite/readme.md

 ![Alt Text](../ClasenDataScience/static/image_assets/personal_website_second.png)

 ---

-## Version: 0.9.0
+### Version: 0.9.0

 ### Author: Finance Nik

-#### Date: 12.11.2023
+### Date: 03.12.2023

 ---

-# Your Flask Application Name
+# Clasen Data Science - Website

-Description of your Flask application goes here.
-Provide a brief overview of what your application does and any notable features.
+This is the source code for my personal website.
+It is built using the Flask web framework and deployed on Vercel.
+It is meant as a portfolio of my data science projects and a place to share my thoughts on data science and machine learning.

 ## Table of Contents